 - If you add your child as a named driver to your insurance policy and they have an accident, your No Claims Discount may be affected.

-- For learners, our Learner Driver Insurance sits beside your insurance for short term cover, so any claim would be made on this policy – leaving your policy and No Claims Discount untarnished.
+- For learners, our car insurance for learner drivers sits beside your insurance for short term cover, so any claim would be made on this policy - leaving your policy and No Claims Discount untarnished.

-- We have our Named Young Driver Insurance on the family car for provisional and full licence holders.
+- We also have our annual Insurance on a parent's car for provisional and full licence holders.
 This annual policy protects your No Claims Discount and allows your son or daughter to drive your car on an occasional basis.

 Will they get their own No Claims Discount?